Russian stock market suspends dollar trades after US sanctions

 The exchange rate is seen as a key indicator of the health of the Russian economy.

-Scarred by several bouts of devaluation in the three decades since the fall of the Soviet Union, many Russians prefer to save in Western currencies, often selling rubles in times of economic crisis.
+Scarred by several bouts of devaluation in the three decades since the fall of the Soviet Union, many Russians prefer to save in Western currencies, and often sell rubles in times of economic crisis.

-During the Soviet Union, there was a thriving black market for currencies with prices far detached from the official state exchange rate.
+During the Soviet Union, there was a thriving black market for currencies with prices far detached from the official exchange rate set by the state.

-Both the central bank and the Kremlin have sought to calm nerves.
+The central bank was quick to try to calm nerves on Wednesday evening.

 "Companies and individuals may continue to buy and sell US dollars and euros through Russian banks.
-All funds held in US dollars in accounts remain safe," the bank said Wednesday.
+All funds held in US dollars in accounts remain safe," it said.

-And on Thursday, Kremlin spokesman Dmitry Peskov said the regulator was "ensuring stability in all markets," state media reported.

 Russians will still be able to trade in dollars and euros outside of the centralised Moscow Exchange -- something which could limit liquidity and lead to higher volatility.